costajob/app-servers/README.md

 I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that comes with a [Cowboy](https://github.com/ninenines/cowboy) adapter.

 ##### Bootstrap
-I started elixir by using iex interactive console as described on Plug README.
+I started elixir by using iex interactive console as described on Plug readme.

 ##### Considerations
 As expected Elixir performs very well: using small green processes to serve each requests will allow to scale horizontally on multi-core CPUs.
 I also suspect Cowboy does its part too, being one of the fastest Erlang app server.

 ### Node Cluster
-I used Node cluster library to spwan one process per CPU (i hard-coded this for simplicity).
+I used Node cluster library to spawn one process per CPU (i hard-coded this for simplicity).

 ##### Bootstrap
 ```